Our Core Values

 -

-Our definition: Restorative justice is the practice of handling conflicts and reconciling differences that gives people opportunities to offer and create repair for mistakes.
+Our definition: Restorative justice is a practice of handling conflicts and reconciling differences that does not punish, but rather gives people in conflict opportunities to share, listen, grow, and create their own reparative process.

 What it looks like: When anyone in our community makes a mistake, we look at it as an opportunity to learn.
 And as long as the people involved are willing to reflect and learn, we will take the time to facilitate healing.
 We do not use punitive consequences with our campers or staff, and seek to ensure that consequences for mistakes support the goal of addressing and reducing harm and preventing repetition of things that have hurt.